opengitorg/openmr-git-course/_episodes/04-collaboration.md

 We've seen how to clone the whole repo, so next we'll look at how to update our local repo with just the latest changes on the remote.

-We were in the `laptop_paper` directory at the end of the last episode, having pushed one commit to the remote.
+We were in the `laptop_article` directory at the end of the last episode, having pushed one commit to the remote.
-Let's now change directory to the other repository `paper`, and `git pull` the commit from the remote.
+Let's now change directory to the other repository `article`, and `git pull` the commit from the remote.

 ```
-$ cd ../paper
+$ cd ../article
 $ git pull origin master
 ```
 {: .language-bash}

-We can now view the contents of `paper.md` and check the log to confirm we have the latest commit from the remote:
+We can now view the contents of `article.md` and check the log to confirm we have the latest commit from the remote:
 ```
 $ git log -2
 ```
 {: .language-bash}

-Still in the `paper` directory, let's [add a figures section][add-figures] to `paper.md`, commit the file and push these changes to GitHub:
+Still in the `article` directory, let's [add a figures section][add-figures] to `article.md`, commit the file and push these changes to GitHub:

 ```
-$ gedit paper.md		# Add figures section
+$ atom article.md		# Add figures section
-$ git add paper.md
+$ git add article.md
 $ git commit -m "Add figures"
 $ git push
 ```